ALP - blood test

 The normal range is 44 to 147 international units per liter (IU/L) or 0.73 to 2.45 microkatal per liter (µkat/L).

 Normal values may vary slightly from laboratory to laboratory.
-They also can vary with age and gender.
+They also can vary with age and sex.
 High levels of ALP are normally seen in children undergoing growth spurts and in pregnant women.

 The examples above show the common measurements for results for these tests.
 Some laboratories use different measurements or may test different specimens.